sturchio/Section_AI_MMBA_Project__August_2025/README.md

 ## 1. Project Overview

-EventSlammer is an AI-assisted ideation tool for creative teams in the live marketing and events industry.
+Event_Ideate is an AI-assisted ideation tool for creative teams in the live marketing and events industry.
 The app transforms abstract client briefs into well-justified, actionable event concepts.
 It addresses the common problem where client briefs are vague or incomplete, making it difficult for creative directors, writers, and designers to generate ideas that align with business goals.

 ## 2. Use Case & Workflow